 Inishimore.
 Enjoy a full day on Inismore with a chance to visit Dun Aengus; this stone fort is one of the finest example of Iron age building in Europe.
 Spend a typical Irish evening in the pubs in Kilronan.

-Cashel - After a short ferry ride to Rosaveel, you will continue past monastic remains in lush countryside on rural roads to Cashel.
-(42 km or 60 km)
+Cashel.
+After a short ferry ride to Rosaveel, you will continue past monastic remains in lush countryside on rural roads to Cashel.

-Cashel - Your ride continues to Clifden, under the dramatic Twelve Bens mountains.
+Cashel.
+Your ride continues to Clifden, under the dramatic Twelve Bens mountains.
 Along the way, you will visit Roundstone, where the bodhran instruments are still made by hand and a loop ride along Skye Road, arguably one of the the most scenic routes in Ireland.
-(56 km or 100km)

 Linger before departure.